Nature abhors a vacuum. Look no further than the modern workplace.

-You’ll do well to keep up with the types of tools this new generation craves.
+You’ll do well to keep up with workplace technology trends and the types of tools this new generation craves.
 The same survey reported that 62 percent of workers ages 18 to 34 would be incentivized to work harder if they had such digital extras as team messaging and video meetings at their disposal.

 Companies are making workplace experience work

 In case you were thinking that workplace experience might be just a fad, this section will dispel that notion in a hurry.
 Here are just a few of the companies that are pushing the employee envelope.

 Aurora, Illinois may not be known for being a touchy-feely town but the employees of this accounting firm have access to one-on-one support from a life coach and an outside therapist.